ricgaw/PortfolioProjects/README.md

 It is my Portfolio Projects.
 I create this space to show my knowledge in Data Analysis.

-Tools used in my Projects:
+Tools I have used in my Projects:
 -Excel
 -SQL Server
 -MySQL